Manchester: Macroeconomic wealth

 It is ranked as a Beta– (beta minus) city by the Globalization and World Cities Research Network in their 2024 rankings, placing it second for UK cities behind London, which is A++ (the highest ranking).
-Below Manchester are Bristol and Birmingham in the Gamma category.
-As the UK economy continues to recover from its 2008–2010 downturn, Manchester compares favourably according to recent figures.
-In 2012 it showed the strongest annual growth in business stock (5 per cent) of all core cities.
+As the UK economy continued to recover from its 2008–2010 downturn, Manchester compared favourably: in 2012 it showed the strongest annual growth in business stock (5%) of all core cities; while its GVA per head, recorded at £61,589 in 2023, had tripled since the start of the 21st century.

-The decade between 2015 and 2025 saw the economy of the United Kingdom significantly affected by the country's withdrawal from the European Union (Brexit) and by the COVID-19 pandemic.
-These events impacted Manchester, with estimates showing a decline in economic output from COVID in the region of 9-10 percent, and with only 1 per cent of firms in the city reporting a positive impact from Brexit, with 60 per cent reporting a neutral or negative impact.
-The years since 2021 have seen some recovery, with forecasts for 2025-28 suggesting that growth in the region will reach 2.4 per cent annually, exceeding the expected national growth rate of 1.6 per cent.
+The decade between 2015 and 2025 saw the economy affected by the country's withdrawal from the European Union (Brexit) and by the COVID-19 pandemic.
+Estimates showed a decline in economic output from COVID in the region of 9–10%, and with only 1% of firms in the city reporting a positive impact from Brexit, with 60% reporting a neutral or negative impact.
+The years since 2021 have seen some recovery, with forecasts for 2025–28 suggesting that growth in the region will reach 2.4% annually, exceeding the expected national growth rate of 1.6%.

 Individual wealth

-Manchester is a city of contrast, where some of the country's most deprived and most affluent neighbourhoods can be found.
+Some of the country's most deprived and most affluent neighbourhoods are found in Manchester, making it the most unequal local authority in Britain.
 As of the 2019 Indices of Multiple Deprivation, Manchester is the second most deprived local authority by rank, the sixth by score, and fifth by the proportion of Lower Layer Super Output Areas (LLSOAs) that are deprived, with 43% of its LLOAs falling among the top 10% of areas nationally by the extent of deprivation.
-By final ranking it is only beaten by Blackpool, which is also in Lancashire.
-As of the 2021 census, 53.5% of the over-16 population is in employment, 5.7% are unemployed while actively seeking work, and 40.8% are economically inactive.
+By final ranking it is only beaten by Blackpool.
+As of the 2021 census, 53.5% of the over-16 population is employed, 5.7% are unemployed while actively seeking work, and 40.8% are economically inactive.

-On the other hand, Greater Manchester is home to more multi-millionaires than anywhere outside London, with the City of Manchester taking up most of the tally.
+Greater Manchester is home to more multi-millionaires than anywhere outside London, with the majority resident in the city.
+A Henley & Partners survey undertaken in 2024 ranked the city as the second wealthiest in the UK, after London, and the fiftieth richest in the world (London ranked fifth).
+Women fare better in Manchester than the rest of the country in comparative pay with men.
+The per hours-worked gender pay gap is 3.3% compared with 11.1% for Britain.
+37% of the working-age population in Manchester have degree-level qualifications, as opposed to an average of 33% across other core cities, although its schools under-perform slightly compared with the national average.

 In 2013 Manchester was ranked 6th in the UK for quality of life, according to a rating of the UK's 12 largest cities.
-Women fare better in Manchester than the rest of the country in comparative pay with men.
-The per hours-worked gender pay gap is 3.3 per cent compared with 11.1 per cent for Britain.
-37 per cent of the working-age population in Manchester have degree-level qualifications, as opposed to an average of 33 per cent across other core cities, although its schools under-perform slightly compared with the national average.
+In 2025, the city overlook London in the Global Liveability Index compiled by the Economist Intelligence Unit, receiving a score of 89.3, against London's 89.2, making it "the UK's most Liveable city".